 That being said, if we hadn’t tried them side by side, we might not have really been able to tell a difference.
 So, we’ll leave the ultimate decision up to you.
 This broth is SO tasty that you really can’t go wrong either way.

-- 4 oz fresh, sliced shiitake mushrooms (or sliced baby bella/cremini mushrooms) (optional)
+- 4 oz shiitake mushrooms, fresh, or sliced baby bella/cremini mushrooms (optional)

-- 8 oz ramen noodles/Chinese noodles (instant ramen is ok, just discard the seasoning packets)
+- 8 oz ramen noodles/Chinese noodles (instant ramen noodles are ok, just discard the seasoning packets)

 - Soft boiled eggs*

 - Sliced carrots

 - Place all the broth ingredients in a slow cooker and cook on low for 6-8 hours or high for 2-3.

 - When you are ready to eat, skim any fat or floating scum that might be on the top of the broth from the meat.
 Remove the garlic, ginger pieces, and scallions (if desired).